Get 10% Discount On Orders Above $100.Use Coupon Code: OFF10

 Standard infection control precautions encompass a range of measures to minimize the spread of infectious diseases among patients, staff, and visitors in medical settings.
 Familiarity with these five basic principles is crucial to ensure proper infection control and prevent further disease transmission.

-• Personal Protective Equipment (PPE): This includes items like gloves, face shields, goggles, and gowns, which should be worn when handling infected material or working with contagious patients.
-PPE safeguards healthcare workers from potential infection sources while caring for patients.
+- Personal Protective Equipment (PPE): This includes items like gloves, face shields, goggles, and gowns, which should be worn when handling infected material or working with contagious patients.
+PPE for nurses safeguards healthcare workers from potential infection sources while caring for patients.

 What is the Role of Nurses in Infection Control?